Daniel Radcliffe Reads ‘Harry Potter & The Sorcerer’s Stone’ In New Audio Series

 The website also houses interactive reading activities for younger readers (or those young at heart) that includes “chapter-themed tasks and quizzes, along with a secret quest” and even getting sorted into a Hogwarts house.

-There is also discussion-driven reading material geared towards children, titled Finding Strength In Harry Potter, that will encourage readers to understand themes surrounding belonging, curiosity, friendship, confidence, courage and hope.
+There is also discussion-driven reading material geared toward children, titled Finding Strength In Harry Potter, that will encourage readers to understand themes surrounding belonging, curiosity, friendship, confidence, courage, and hope.

 “Harry Potter reading Harry Potter…YES!” replied one Twitter user.